substance/substance/doc/specification-editing.md

   Delete previous character.
 Move cursor one character left.

-- [DL4]: Cursor inside an empty TextNode with a TextNode as predecessor
+- [DL4-1]: Cursor inside an empty TextNode with a TextNode as predecessor

   Delete text node and put cursor at the end of the previous text node.

-- [DL5]: Cursor inside an empty TextNode with another node as predecessor
+- [DL4-2]: Cursor inside an empty TextNode with an IsolatedNode as predecessor

   Delete text node and put cursor after the previous node.

-- [DL6]: Cursor at the start of a non-empty TextNode with a predecessor
+- [DL5-1]: Cursor at the start of a non-empty TextNode with a TextNode as predecessor

   Merge with previous node.

+- [DL5-1]: Cursor at the start of a non-empty TextNode with an IsolatedNode as predecessor

-- [DL13]: NodeSelection after isolated/custom node
+- [DL13]: NodeSelection after IsolatedNode

-  Select the node.
+  Delete the node.

 - [DL14]: NodeSelection before node at the top of Container

   Nothing.

-- [DL16]: NodeSelection before other node with TextNode as predecessor
+- [DL16]: NodeSelection before IsolatedNode with TextNode as predecessor

   Put the cursor at end of text then `delete right`.

-- [DL17]: NodeSelection before other node with other node as predecessor
+- [DL17]: NodeSelection before IsolatedNode with IsolatedNode as predecessor

   Try to merge the nodes (node specific), otherwise select the predecessor.

+TODO: add specification for cases with ListNode involved

 Both directions: